Attendance - Parents Guide

 5. Will the School contact me if my child is absent?

 The school operates a first day response to absences: we will phone you if we have not heard from you.
-The full first contact response is explained in the attachment at the rear of the policy.
+The full first contact response is explained in more detail in the Attendance Policy.

 Make sure your child gets enough sleep and gets up in plenty of time each morning.
 Ensure that he/she leaves home in the correct clothes and properly equipped.
 Show your child, by your interest, that you value his/her education.